Table of Contents

 How do I get an Allocation of Maternity Leave credits from my partner’s SSS?

-To get 7 days Allocation of Maternity Leave credits, the female SSS member must first fill up the Allocation of Maternity Leave Credits Form.
+To get 7 days of Allocation of Maternity Leave credits, the female SSS member must first fill up the Allocation of Maternity Leave Credits Form.

 This can also be done through the SSS portal by your partner’s HR.